alexDA14/compare-markup/README.md

-# compare-markup
+# Compare-markup
-This is public repository for design implementation(markup) of compare application Just plain HTML & CSS
+This is public repository for design implementation(markup) of compare application
+# Just a plain HTML & CSS